• Skip to main content

 6. Be gentle while spreading chocolate.
 You do not want to shift the crackers while spreading.

-7. Make sure to cool crack completely.
+7. Make sure to cool the crack completely.
 Sometimes if not cooled crack may be chewy instead of crunchy.

-Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.
+Nutritional Info – Please keep in mind that the nutritional information provided is only a rough estimate and can vary greatly based on the products used.

 Nutrition